Uni-/uni-.github.com/cv/en-us/index.md

 In “selective 2” years, natural sciences track, Mar 2009 – do.<br />
 In “basic 10” years, Mar 1999 – Feb 2009.<br />
 Wansan High School, Rep. of Korea, Mar 2008 – do.

+## Contest & Conference

+**2021**

+*Walkthrough of an Android Programmer on Server-side Engineering: Progressive Release and Compatibility Organizing for CLOVA App.* DEVIEW 2021. ([🔗](<https://deview.kr/2021/sessions/418?lang=en>) DEVIEW is a software developer conference)

+> This session is performed in Korean.
+>
+> "CLOVA App" is the sole GUI for enduser of "CLOVA", our voice-oriented virtual assistant service, which accordingly provides essential controls and scope of management.
+Can you guess what turns to be the major problem of an app client, when it should be all aware of other speaker clients and skill microservices—because the service platform is basically the mediator between them?
+>
+> We introduce some internals–how a mini server-side engineering topic is eventually extended from a person, who are actually an Android programmer.
+The material contains 2 years of trials (also errors,) that is composed of half a year of working prototypes; another of pratical substantiation including UX+QA topics; and the production use of a year and going on.
+We wish this could bring you some nit tips and empathy as a developer, like you, like a salmon tracing up the river living in fast-fast world of service softwares.

+**2011**

+9th Place.
+Team Code\_of_Duty, Korea University.
+ACM-ICPC (International Collegiate Programming Contest) Daejeon Regional 2011. ([🔗](<http://icpckorea.org/2011-daejeon/regional>))

 ## Research &amp; Publication